sanmue/arch-linux-installation-guide/README.md

 - `vim /etc/mkinitcpio.conf`
 - add `btrfs`: `MODULES=(btrfs)`

-#### FILES: Include the keyfile for decrypting root partition on boot
+#### Files: Include the keyfile for decrypting root partition on boot

 - <https://wiki.archlinux.org/title/Dm-crypt/Device_encryption#With_a_keyfile_embedded_in_the_initramfs>

-**Skip this step if you no not use enryption or do not want to use a keyfile (e.g. when using systemd-boot in this guide).**
+> **Skip this step, if you do not use enryption or if you do not (want to) use a keyfile (e.g. when using systemd-boot bootloader in this guide).**

 - Include the key in mkinitcpio's FILES array:
   - `vim /etc/mkinitcpio.conf`